-Recently there has been interest in so-called “bioidentical” HRT, using only the chemical forms of hormones normally found in the human body, as these forms should have fewer undesirable side effects compared with synthetic or conjugated forms.
+Recently there has been interest in so-called “bioidentical” HRT, using only the chemical forms of hormones normally found in the human body, as these forms are claimed to have fewer undesirable side effects compared with synthetic or conjugated forms.

 Another recent development in HRT is in custom-made bioidentical HRT: the supplementation of the range of biological oestrogens and progestogens as needed, with continual blood level monitoring supervised by a doctor, to maintain a woman’s measured hormone levels within the “normal” (or pre-menopausal) range.

 Custom-made bioidentical HRT usually consists of one or more normal physiological human hormones in a combination to suit your body.
 Some custom HRT combinations for women may also include the combination of an androgen, which may help with mood or libido.

 It may be taken or applied in a range of of dose forms including capsules, troches, creams, gels and pessaries.
 Creams and gels are often dispensed in metered applicators to ensure accurate dosing.

 Everyone’s hormones are unique.
 By working closely with your doctor, your HRT can be as optimised and individualised as it should be.

 Comments will be approved before showing up.

 We would love to keep you up to date with what’s happening in our store and all the new exciting products we are formulating.